 - Constellation Lv.
 3: The Seven Glamours - Increases the Level of Yakan Evocation: Sesshou Sakura by 3.
 Maximum upgrade level is 15.

 - Constellation Lv.
 4: Sakura Channeling - When Sesshou Sakura lightning hits opponents, the Electro DMG Bonus of all nearby party members is increased by 20% for 5s.

 - Constellation Lv.
 5: Mischievous Teasing - Increases the Level of Great Secret Art: Tenko Kenshin by 3.
 Maximum upgrade level is 15.

 - Constellation Lv.
 6: Forbidden Art: Daisesshou - The Sesshou Sakura's attacks will ignore 60% of the opponent's DEF.

 How to get Yae Miko in Genshin Impact

 Yae Miko is a limited 5-star character, meaning she's only available during runs of her Character Event Wish banner Everbloom Violet.
-After making her debut in February/March 2022, she's currently unavailable.
-Don't worry too much if you missed her, though, as event-exclusive characters in Genshin Impact get banner re-runs once or twice a year, so she'll almost certainly be back one day.
+After making her debut in February/March 2022, she saw her first rerun in November/December of the same year.
+She's now enjoying her first rerun of the new year, slated to last until June 14th, 2023!